enzowhynot/enzowhynot/README.md

 ## 💬 Quote of the Day

 > _"Code is art.
 Bug is challenge.
-I choose both."_ — EnzoEnzo
+I choose both."_ — Enzo